mchalapuk/offensive.js/README.md

 var check = require('offensive');

 // Ley's say that we have a log function
-// with contract is that argument must be a string. function log(str) {
+// with a contract that argument must be a string. function log(str) {
   // We can check this contract with
   // a simple offensive.js DSL expression.